Ida's remains threaten once-in-a-century flood event in Northeast

 On Tuesday night, the system was located over the eastern Tennessee Valley and Central Appalachians.
 The rain was falling moderately, but had yet to be supercharged by the impending jet stream.
 That will happen on Wednesday and Wednesday night.

-NOAA mentioned in their discussion that for some spots, this may amount to rainfall so heavy that it would only be expect once every 100 years, thus explaining the need for a high risk outlook.
+NOAA said that for some spots, this may amount to rainfall so heavy that it would only be expect once every 100 years, thus explaining the need for a high risk outlook.
 A small number of days every year are designated as high risk, but 90% of all flood damage happens on these extreme days.

 Pockets of flash flooding are almost guaranteed.
 Areas that typically flood in this zone can expect to experience streams overflowing, streets becoming impassable and water in some homes.